Occupational Exposure

 Asbestosis, a progressive lung scarring disease, develops as inhaled asbestos fibers cause chronic inflammation and fibrosis within lung tissue.
 HVAC technicians with significant cumulative exposure frequently develop asbestosis that progresses over years, causing progressive breathing difficulty, persistent cough, and reduced work capacity.

 Pleural thickening and pleural plaques represent non-malignant but permanent asbestos-related changes.
-These conditions cause chest pain, breathing difficulty, and indicate substantial prior asbestos exposure, serving as warning signs of elevated mesothelioma risk in future years.
+These conditions cause chest pain, breathing difficulty, and indicate substantial prior exposure, serving as warning signs of elevated mesothelioma risk in future years.

 — Dr. Samuel Rodriguez, Mesothelioma Specialist, Johns Hopkins Medical Center